 - Step 2: Immediately press and hold the Shift key, and then release the Shift key when you see the progress indicator.

 - Step 3: After the restart, reconnect your external hard drive to the Mac and see if it is recognized.
-If the external hard drive is recognized by macOS in Safe mode, you should start your Mac in normal mode and uninstall the suspicious programs that you download recently.
+If the external hard drive is recognized by macOS in Safe mode, you should start your Mac in normal mode and then uninstall the suspicious programs that you download recently.

 3. Check if the Mac is Set to Show Connected External Drives